FDHTJ/DriftHunter/README.md

-# Intent Drift Detection in Continuous Conversation via Temporal Transition Accumulating(TTA)
+# Detecting Intent Drift in Continuous Conversation via Temporal Transition Accumulation

 📂 Dataset and Preprocessing Instructions

 We use the following publicly available datasets in our experiments: